kavyahuja/cs1302-ce29/README.md

    * `2.0 * Math.pow(1.2, n) - 0.5 * Math.pow(n, 3.0)`

    Use `make` to compile and run the code.
 After you've confirmed that it compiles and runs (and shows a nice looking plot), add and commit your changes to the local repository.

 1. **Group Member 2:** Increase the value for `Y_FINAL` and then run `make` to show the plots.
 Do this multiple times increasing `Y_FINAL` slowly (by a few hundred each time).
+We recommend increasing `Y_FINAL` by between `100,000` and `200,000` each time.

    Then, answer the following **questions to in `Notes.md`:**

-   do these **exponential** functions group together or separate more when compared to:

-   8. each other?
-   9. the cubic functions? -- also, how would you describe the cubics now that you see them in the the presence of exponentials?
+   7. How would you describe the cubics now that you see them in the the presence of exponentials?
 Please reread <a href="#note">the note</a> from earlier to put this into perspective.
-   10. the quadratic functions? -- also, how would you describe the quadratics now that you see them in the the presence of exponentials?
+   8. How would you describe the quadratics now that you see them in the the presence of exponentials?
 Please reread <a href="#note">the note</a> from earlier to put this into perspective.
-   11. the linear functions? -- also, how would you describe the linears now that you see them in the the presence of exponentials?
+   9. How would you describe the linears now that you see them in the the presence of exponentials?
 Please reread <a href="#note">the note</a> from earlier to put this into perspective.

 1. **QUESTION to answer in `Notes.md`:**
-   xii.
+   x.
 What do you think the instructors are tying to get you to see with all these plots?

 1. **Group Member 2:** Once you are convinced that your code is fully working, check that the code passes the `checkstyle` audit, then stage and commit your changes to your local repository with